The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 ...

-to allow notifications.
+.
+The app will be created and installed, and when opening for the first time, a confirmation dialog will pop up, asking if you want to allow notifications.
 Accept it to allow push notifications to be sent to your device for this application.

 Gluon Dashboard